-He penned his first poem after the harvest in 1774, about a women called Nelly Kilpatrick who helped the aspiring farmer in the fields, and during the next couple of decades he went on to pen dozens of versus.
+He penned his first poem after the harvest in 1774, about a woman called Nelly Kilpatrick who helped the aspiring farmer in the fields, and during the next couple of decades he went on to pen dozens of verses.

 While his most famous works include Auld Lang Syne, To A Mouse, Tam o’Shanter and A Red, Red Rose he was often inspired to write about the things he saw around him in Ayrshire.